juretta/stash-log-parser/README.md

 show the help with a list of supported commands:

     $ logparser --help
-    logparser 2.0
+    logparser 3.0

     logparser [COMMAND] ...
 [OPTIONS]
-      Logparser for the Atlassian Stash access logs
+      Logparser for the Atlassian Stash/Bitbucket Server access logs

     Commands:
       maxConn                Show the maximum number of concurrent requests per